Developer(s) – High Moon Studios

 Producer(s) – John Rowe, Brian Johnson & Steven B. Sergent

-Developed as a late sixth generation title for the PlayStation 2 and Xbox by High Moon Studios, Darkwatch was an FPS released shortly after Halo helped to popularise the genre even further and take it to new heights.
+Developed as a late sixth-generation title for the PlayStation 2 and Xbox by High Moon Studios, Darkwatch was an FPS released shortly after Halo helped to popularise the genre even further and take it to new heights.
 However, after playing this game, I found it to be much more enjoyable than I had previously expected.
-It has a multitude of different factors setting it apart from most other shooters released at the time, and despite it’s survival horror feel, the majority of emphasis is put into the gameplay, as opposed to story, which I find is an immediate worry of mine before I come to play a game like this.
+It has a multitude of different factors setting it apart from most other shooters released at the time, and despite its survival horror feel, the majority of emphasis is put into the gameplay, as opposed to story, which I find is an immediate worry of mine before I come to play a game like this.

 Graphics – 9/10

-The game is set in an extremely dark and gothic imagining of the old American west, featuring mythical creatures and enemies to encounter and battle, such as banshees, demons, vampires and bandits.
-There are even original monster creations to have to contend with throughout, providing an even greater level of conceptual design in the game, such as the reapers, the v. keggers and the oozers.
+The game is set in an extremely dark and gothic imagining of the old American west, featuring mythical creatures and enemies to encounter and battle, such as banshees, demons, vampires, and bandits.
+There are even original monster creations to have to contend with throughout, providing an even greater level of conceptual design in the game, such as the reapers, the v. keggers, and the oozes.
 The one gripe I have with the game’s visuals is that I think the developers didn’t handle lighting as well as they perhaps could, and consequently, it can be unnecessarily difficult to navigate through at times.

 Gameplay – 8/10

 Whilst it may not play out as intensely as either Halo or Doom 3, which were also prominent games at the time, there are a fair few segments throughout that put players under pressure by throwing enemy after enemy at them.
-But where this game stands out is that the variety in enemy types can make a difference, with players having to modify their tactics on order to dispatch them as quickly as possible.
+But where this game stands out is that the variety in enemy types can make a difference, with players having to modify their tactics in order to dispatch them as quickly as possible.
 It’s not often that this level of strategy is incorporated in a first-person shooter, and the gameplay in Darkwatch is all the better for it.